3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/finishing_up_full_crud.md

   1. create the views directory, and touch the layout file

   2. touch `views/users/index.hbs`
-    a.
-View should show all the students
+    - View should show all the students
-    c.
-Only display the first and last name
+    - Only display the first and last name
-    d.
-Your choice if you want to use flexbox or ul/li's
+    - Your choice if you want to use flexbox or ul/li's

   3. touch `views/users/show.hbs`
-    a.
-Each student on the `index` page should be clickable and direct the user to a show page for that specific student
+    - Each student on the `index` page should be clickable and direct the user to a show page for that specific student

-    b.
-The show page should render:
+    - The show page should render:
       - first_name
       - last_name
       - email